“America will never be destroyed from the outside. If we falter and lose our freedoms, it will be because we destroyed ourselves.” – Abraham Lincoln

 The Battle of Gettysburg was the most significant battle in July 1863, fought in North America.
 It was a large bloody and fierce battle.

 It was a battle on the moral high ground where both sides had people fighting with great courage.

 Whilst fighting on the moral low ground, – courage does not bring you far.
-The moral high ground did, so to say.
-Embodied under the guidance of Lincoln’s Presidential team at the time.
-A time of crisis which required crisis management in a smarter than smart way.
+The moral high ground did, so to say, as embodied under the guidance of Lincoln’s Presidential team at the time.
+A time of crisis which required crisis management in the most optimal way.

 Today, racial violence is still an issue.
 Rejection of minorities are still issues for the US.
 And the risk of battles elsewhere to defend the high ground of constraining slavery are still topics in this century.

 Not only this, many topics of concern did change over the last 150 years.
 Quite quick actually.
 The 1st world war did not end wars.
 Even the second world war did not end wars.
 However the hope was there with many.

 Still, the real start of reconstruction and civilisation needs to be made all around the world.
 Despite all the progress, civilisation made little progress.

 As time evolved many historic events passed the time of days gone by.
 Not only “days gone by” but centuries gone by.
 A narrative of many events, crisis, war’s and claims on authority and influence in areas where existing agreements were argued against changing circumstances.